CCiwy/CCiwy/README.md

 Easy extends applications and load configuration files, easy access vars stored.

-This project can already be used but will recieve some updates in the future.
+This project can already be used but will receive some updates in the future.

 ## Learning or Teaching something new
 This are projects build without any special purpose other than undertanding/teaching a particular technology.